lewisk1899/CANDataGeneration/README.md

 Your outputs are in a directory called "outputs" as multiple .txt files sorted by message type.

 These outputs are organized by timestamp, with each field of the CAN message labeled as well.

+Additionally, if you use the test.bag file, know that it was generated from a car sitting perfectly still, meaning the velocity will not be populated.